canonical/pebble/README.md

 We try to never change the underlying HTTP API in a backwards-incompatible way, however, in rare cases we may change the Go client in a backwards-incompatible way.

-In addition to the Go client, there's also a [Python client](https://github.com/canonical/operator/blob/master/ops/pebble.py) for the Pebble API that's part of the Python Operator Framework used by Juju charms ([documentation here](https://juju.is/docs/sdk/interact-with-pebble)).
+In addition to the Go client, there's also a [Python client](https://github.com/canonical/operator/blob/master/ops/pebble.py) for the Pebble API that's part of the [`ops` library](https://github.com/canonical/operator) used by Juju charms ([documentation here](https://juju.is/docs/sdk/interact-with-pebble)).

 ## Roadmap / TODO